Butyriboletus billieae (“Billie’s Bolete”)

 Common Name: “Billie’s Bolete” (after the wife of Dr. Ernst E. Both)

-Tells: Found only in Cape Cod.
-Chocolate- to purplish-brown cap.
+Tells: Chocolate- to purplish-brown cap.
 Red stem (especially low) with yellow reticulation.
 Pale yellow flesh stains slowly blue.
+Uncommon to rare.

 Other Information: Odor described as “reminiscent of chocolate chip cookies when dried!”
 Cap bruises reddish.
 Yellow pores age greenish on their way toward olive, and quickly bruise blue.
 Stem is deep red at the bottom, but may get yellower going up.
 Likes sandy soil.
 White mycelium.